alavimm/nvd_vuln_scraper/README.md

 # nvd_vuln_scraper

-This is an python scraper that writen with python selenium library.
+This is a Python scraper written with the Selenium Python library.

-It gives vendor name, product name and version of product that you want to catch it's vulnerabilities.
-Then this program gives you vulnerabilities published on nvd database for your given product.
+It takes the name of the vendor, the name of the product and the version of the product that you want to find the vulnerabilities of, and then gives you the list of vulnerabilities published in the 'NVD' database for the product you want along with its' description and the risk.

-Download it and enjoy!
+Download and enjoy!